Financial Aid & Scholarship Office

 Types of Appeals

-Students and their families may face situations where the FAFSA or CADAA information does not accurately reflect their current ability to pay for college.
-Other students may have experienced extenuating circumstances that prevented them from meeting satisfactory academic progress.
-There are a variety of appeal options available to assist students in these situations.
+You may face a situation where the FAFSA or CADAA information does not accurately reflect your current financial circumstances and ability to pay for college.
+Or you may have experienced extenuating circumstances that prevented you from meeting satisfactory academic progress.
+There are a variety of appeal options available to assist you in these situations.
 If one of these situations applies to you, click the link for instructions on how to submit an appeal.
-Please note: evaluation of your appeal may take up to 8 weeks.
+Please note: evaluation of your appeal may take several months.

 Special Circumstances

-Students may qualify for a special circumstances appeal if, in the past two years, they or their parents experienced:
+You may qualify for a special circumstances appeal if, in the past two years, you or your parents experienced:

 • Significant reduction in income due to job loss, reduced hours or other circumstances